Dreams, Loss, and Survival: A Review of To Have and Have not

 @Avada@ashscerebrations I wouldn’t call The Old Man and the Sea his best book.
 It’s the least plot-driven.

-5. Kimberly @ Turning The Pages
+5. says: Kimberly @ Turning The Pages

 Great review, I’ve been thinking that I have to give Hemingway another try.
 I had to read A Farewell To Arms in college and it killed me lol.
 This one sounds a lot more like something I’d read.